 IRISH & IRISH-AMERICAN RAP AND HIP HOP

 IRISH RAP AND HIP HOPWee Goose jokingly describes "Belfast Mentality" as "everyday life in the city of Belfast as summarized into an educational rap song."
 The song is a modern ballad told from a first-person point of view.
 The video treats serious topics — drugs, arrests — with cheeky irreverence and ends with a farcical duel.
 With its ironic tone and matter-of-fact delivery "Belfast Mentality" might also be considered as an extension of "mock epic" literary works that place anti-heroes into ridiculous or trivial situations, making the epic prosaic.
-Most critics would probably not place Wee Goose's only published song in the realm of Don Quixote, Tom Jones, or Joyce's Ulysses.
+Literary critics would not place Wee Goose's only published song in the realm of great works in the mock epic tradition: Don Quixote, Tom Jones, or Joyce's Ulysses.
 But "Belfast Mentality" is a different sort of product than those novels because it a mini-movie that integrates story, conversational rap, musical background, and images.

 Ian Maleney "Rusangano Family: Today what makes an Irish person is a mix of a lot of things."
 The Irish Times, April 2016.